nautobot/nautobot-app-ssot/docs/user/integrations/librenms.md

 dry run, and is scoped by default to LibreNMS-synced platforms.
 It never invents a driver, never overwrites a `network_driver` that disagrees, and never touches anything outside its scope.

-Three phases, each independently selectable:
+Four phases, each independently selectable:

 - **Repair drivers** (default on) -- for rows named after an Ansible FQCN whose `network_driver` is blank or duplicates the name, set the correct driver.
 Structurally cannot match a dna_center or